jd-code/let-c/README.md

 Typing "**let-c**" invokes a crafted intsance of the "nano" text-editor.

-The following source is typed-in :
+The following source is typed in :

 ```C++
 int main (void) {